thewavyblue/Mindforge-40k/README.md

 With new functionalities comes more relationships and design decisions, so future design development in Figma will need to come before code development.

-I plan to consistently test the app with a small focus group and take on board feedback to eventually create an app with a conplete set of feautres.
+I plan to consistently test the app with a small focus group and take on board feedback to eventually create an app with a complete set of feautres.